Introducing "A New Day for the Neighbourhood"

 We should recognize that by shrinking our network of strong social ties to our immediate families, we lose something important to our health and social identities, with the predictable result that we are ridden with anxiety and loneliness.
 We are meant to have tribes, to be among people who know us and care about us.

 To be among people, but not just those with whom we share households.
 Even when intimate and personal relationships are healthy and able to bear considerable weight, they don’t provide the full-bodied belonging that social and public relationships can contribute to.
 This reminds me of a conversation I had with my brother recently.
 We complained about how hard it was to make plans, with each other but also with others.
 At least part of the problem is a lack of close relationships, which men have been shedding for years, but it isn’t all about a lack of options.
 We agreed that busyness, obligations, and the siren song of a catatonic evening in front of the TV were factors.
 Yet, as we puzzled through our frustration, an obvious culprit emerged: proximity.
-Which brings us back to the weird perils and promises of digital connection.
+This brings us back to the weird perils and promises of digital connection.

 A group chat can help maintain social bonds in a pandemic, but it does a poor job of deepening relationships.
 I get the distinct feeling that most of what goes on in digital interaction is a sort of rehearsal of our existing relationships.
-I’ve met lots people online since my days of writing angsty status messages in MSN Messenger and I’m thankful for those opportunities to connect.
+I’ve met lots of people online since my days of writing angsty status messages in MSN Messenger and I’m thankful for those opportunities to connect.
 A Twitter friend is just a new kind of pen-pal, though.
 If you like someone’s tweets but can’t stand to be in the same room as them, are you “friends”?

 But what about the problem of making plans and actually following through with live, in-person friends?
 Over the next several issues I’ll do my best to navigate some thorny questions of belonging: